White Sox vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

+- The White Sox have played as the underdog in eight of their past 10 games and have gone 2-6 in those contests.

+- When it comes to the total, the White Sox and their opponents are 3-7-0 in their last 10 games.

-- The White Sox have gone 1-1-0 against the runline over their past 10 contests (two of those matchups had a runline set by bookmakers).
+- The White Sox have gone 1-1-0 against the spread over their past 10 matchups (two of those contests had a spread listed by bookmakers).

 White Sox Betting Records & Stats